 Outside of the theatrical field, Vincent conducts research and creative work in sound for Virtual Reality.
 Currently, he is running a research group with UCI Informatics Professor Tess Tanenbaum that consists of students in Sound Design, Computer Music, and Computer Science.

 Prior to joining the faculty at UCI, he taught, lectured, led workshops, or served as a guest artist at many colleges and universities including Auburn University, Barnard College, Bellarmine College, The Juilliard School, UMass-Amherst, and Yale University.
-He is an active member of the Sound Commission of USITT and a regular contributor to freesound.org.
-He has written a number of articles for trade magazines including Stage Directions and Lighting and Sound America.
+He is an active member of the Sound Commission and the Gateway Program of USITT and a regular contributor to freesound.org.
+He has written a number of articles for trade magazines including Stage Directions and Lighting & Sound America.

 Vincent holds a BA in mathematics and a minor in music performance from the University of Richmond and an MFA in Sound Design from the Yale School of Drama.
 He lives in Southern California with his wife, his daughter, and their plants.